physiii/access-controller/README.md

 git clone https://github.com/physiii/nfc-lock
 cd nfc-lock/code
 make -j16 all
-Goto https://192.168.4.1 - or you can go to new IP address upload binary from code/build folder.
-After binary uploads, you can use `make all lws_flash_ota monitor` to upload code
 ```
+Goto https://192.168.4.1 - or you can go to new IP address.
+upload binary from code/build folder.
+After binary uploads, you can use `make all lws_flash_ota monitor` to upload code.

 ### Program Mode
-Program mode makes device ready to be flashed
+Program mode makes device ready to be flashed.
 Hold down *prog* button and press/release *reboot* button.

 ### Factory Mode
 Factory mode boots from lws-factory to upload new binaries or set AP info.
 Hold down *fact* button then press/release *reboot* button.